sawyerh/twitter-hacks/README.md

 🏡 **A serverless web app for archiving and viewing tweets with links from accounts I follow.**

+## Overview

+- Firebase Function runs on a recurring schedule to fetch the latest tweets from accounts I follow
+- Firestore database stores the tweets
+- Firebase Hosting serves the Next.js frontend, which queries tweets using a Firebase Function as the API endpoint

 ## Tips

 ### Run in dev mode